-Sober living homes like Design for Recovery are used to make a gradual transition from the insular world of a treatment center to the more chaotic and unpredictable outside world.
+Sober living homes in Los Angeles like Design for Recovery are used to make a gradual transition from the insular world of a treatment center to the more chaotic and unpredictable outside world.
 At a sober living home, graduates of treatment centers can continue to practice the skills and tools they previously learned.

 Moreover, they can do so in a safe and supportive place among peers who are similarly committed to sobriety.
 Research shows that individuals who spend more time in aftercare programs, such as a sober living home, have lower rates of relapse than people who are over-eager to return to their prior lives after finishing rehab.

 Our mission is to be more than just a transitional stopgap between a formal treatment center and the outside world.
 Design for Recovery is committed to being effective in its own right.
 Using a variety of services— like one-on-one mentoring, peer-support meetings, medication monitoring and support — Design for Recovery works with young men to ensure that they aren’t merely practicing tools they’ve already learned, but building new ones.

 At Design for Recovery, we understand that sobriety is about more than just abstaining from drugs and alcohol.
 While physical sobriety is the foundation upon which recovery rests, removing drugs and alcohol from the body alone is rarely sufficient to ensure long term sobriety.